anasrar/chihuahua/README.md

 ### png2tim

-Convert PNG to TIM (only support TIM3), support CLI and GUI, drag and drop PNG.
+Convert PNG to TIM (TIM3 and TIM2), support CLI and GUI, drag and drop PNG.

 > [!IMPORTANT]
 > Only PNG with indexed mode that can be converted and the colors is less than `256`.